I have had scoliosis spinal fusion surgery

 How to own your surgically fused scoliosis

 If you’ve had a spinal fusion and are still in pain, maybe you’re feeling frustrated or defeated.
-For guidance on how to get active, and take back your body, start here.
+For guidance on how to get active and take back your body, start here.
 While my scoliosis is not fused, I’ve worked with countless clients and Pilates teachers who have had surgery.
-Through mindful movement, I’ve helped them find the freedom within their bodies.
+Through mindful movement, I’ve helped them find freedom within their bodies.
 Whether you yourself made a choice to undergo fusion surgery or a parent made the choice for you, Spiral Spine is here to help you.

 The resources below apply to people with a partial fusion of just a few vertebrae, a full fusion of the entire spine (including into the pelvis), and those who have had hardware removed but are technically still fused from bone grafts that have been placed along your vertebrae.